lottiewood/ico_success_prediction/README.md

 **2.3 Missing Value Handling**
 - Columns with >70% missingness dropped (`sold_tokens`, `pre_ico_price_usd`)
-- Listwise deletion for `duration`, `btc_price`, `price_usd` — skewed
+- Listwise deletion for `duration`, `btc_price`, `price_usd` - skewed
-  distributions and causal missingness make imputation unreliable
+  distributions make imputation unreliable and lower proportions of missingness mean data loss is not significant
 - Median imputation for `rating`, `teamsize`, `distributed_in_ico`, `log_token_for_sale` as higher proportions of missingess and missingness consistent with MCAR
 - Before/after distribution comparison to verify imputation did not introduce bias

 **2.4 Exploratory Relationship Analysis**
 - Correlation matrix of continuous predictors (max |r| = 0.33, no multicollinearity)
-- Boxplots of continuous predictors by ICO outcome
+- Boxplots of continuous predictors by ICO outcome - `rating`, `teamsize` and `duration exhibit strongest association with `goal`
-- Stacked barplots of binary predictors by ICO outcome
+- Stacked barplots of binary predictors by ICO outcome - URL indicator variables show relationship with `goal` indicating transparency may be significant in determining the outcome of an ICO

 Final cleaned dataset: **4,475 rows × 19 predictor variables**